open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

     apiVersion: v1alpha1
     kind: Bootstrap
   resources:
-    # In this guide, we will not create a "OCMRepository" and "Component" in this ResourceGraphDefinition.
+    # In this guide, we will not create a "Repository" and "Component" in this ResourceGraphDefinition.
 Those
     # resources will be created to bootstrap the ResourceGraphDefinition itself and are already present to be
     # referenced by the following resources.